DOES YOUR FAMILY QUALIFY?

-There are many factors, situations and reasons why your family may qualify to receive the no-cost, comprehensive services of Maricopa County’s Head Start programs.
-Because each family is unique, we encourage all families, regardless of income, to apply.
+There are many factors, situations and reasons that automatically qualify your family to receive the no-cost, comprehensive services of Maricopa County’s Head Start programs.
+Because each family is unique, we encourage all families, regardless of income, to apply, regardless of income.

-Some families may qualify for our no-cost services based on income.
-Check the Poverty Guidelines to learn more.
-Families who receive public assistance (TANF or SSI), and those with children in foster care or children who are homeless also qualify regardless of household income.
+Families who receive public assistance (TANF or SSI), and those with children in foster care or children who are homeless automatically qualify for Maricopa County's Head Start program - regardless of household income.

 Infants from birth to 3 years old receive loving, quality care through Maricopa County’s Early Head Start program.